Vietnam to quarantine visitors in coronavirus battle

-HANOI(Reuters) - Vietnam will stop issuing new visas for foreign nationals, state media said on Tuesday, and the government said it would quarantine visitors from countries including the United States in the fight against the coronavirus.
+HANOI (Reuters) - Vietnam will stop issuing new visas for foreign visitors and will quarantine visitors from countries including the United States in the fight against the coronavirus, state media and the government said on Tuesday.

-Weeks after declaring the recovery of all 16 of its coronavirus sufferers, the Southeast Asian nation has confirmed 61 infections, but no deaths, after authorities announced a surge in infections from overseas.
+Weeks after announcing the recovery of all 16 of its coronavirus sufferers, the Southeast Asian nation has confirmed it now has 61 infections, but no deaths, after authorities announced a surge in infections from overseas.

 “The government sees the visa suspension policy as an effective measure to constrain the rapid spread of the virus, given many countries are now at high risk of infection,” the state-run Nhan Dan newspaper said.